'COVID-19 & Down Syndrome Resource'

 NTG Collaborative Study of COVID-19 Impact on Provider Agencies

 The aim of this internet-based survey was to obtain information from community-based organizations (CBOs) affiliated with ACCSES, a national provider association based in Washington DC, as to what types of difficulties provider agencies were encountering during a transitional phase of the coronavirus COVID-19 pandemic.
-The study was conducted in collaboration with the University of Illinois at Chicago.
+The study was conducted in collaboration with the University of Illinois at Chicago in the summer of 2020.

 CBOs providing direct services noted experiencing contagion, lockdowns, loss of staff, challenges in obtaining PPEs, and lack of state or federal guidance.